 Chapter on Bash in the Architecture of Open Source Applications — An excellent article by bash maintainer Chet Ramey on bash's internal structure.

 Trivia about the Unix shell language, including the common ksh/bash extensions.

-Here Document -- A unique construct in shell for writing a piece of text to be fed to
+Here Document — A construct in shell for writing lines of text to be fed to

 Debian Almquist Shell — A fork of the Almquist Shell that Debian and Ubuntu use for shell scripts, but not the default login shell.
 If you look at the busybox